Audit

 • Approximately 1 in every 7 horses experienced a fall during a jumps race

-• Approximately 1 in every 5 horse falls resulted in death
+Approximately 1 in every 5 horse falls resulted in death.
+Based on the publicly available information, including the results of the 2025 season:

-• Only 35% of complete Jumps Review Panel racing reports are publicly available from Racing Victoria
+• Only 35% of complete Jumps Review Panel racing reports were publicly available from Racing Victoria, before they were completely removed from their website in 2025

-• There’s no information on the financial or participatory status of jumps racing is available from the last 14 years.
+• There’s no information on the financial or participatory status of jumps racing available from the last 15 years.